GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 attributes to be the empty
 string](https://groups.google.com/a/chromium.org/g/blink-dev/c/IYWGbLV-1hU)**.
-Unless you are already aware that you make use of an empty domain in cookie attributes, there is unlikely to be any developer action needed and this brings Chrome's behavior inline with other browsers.
+Unless you are already aware that you make use of an empty domain in cookie attributes, there is unlikely to be any developer action needed.
+This brings Chrome's behavior inline with other browsers.